Last Updated on July 28, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-CIF, or the California Interscholastic Federation, the entity that controls all high school student sports in California can be very difficult to deal with and interpret (understatement!).
+CIF, or the California Interscholastic Federation, which controls all high school student sports in California can be very difficult to deal with and interpret (understatement!).
 One of the more confusing areas is “hardship” and hardship waivers.

 Hardship has a simple meaning for reasonable folk, but CIF rules are not reasonable in many areas.
 What does “hardship” mean for purposes of CIF hardship waivers?